How to get to Yakushima

 Buses run about once per hour along Yakushima's coast except along the west coast (between Nagata and Okonotaki).
 Buses into the interior are less frequent: there are lines from Miyanoura Port to Shiratani Unsuikyo and from Anbo Town to Yakusugi Land and the Kigensugi.
 From March to November, access to the Arakawa trailhead is provided by shuttle buses from the Yakusugi Museum (also known as Yakusugi Shizenkan).

-One, two, three and four-day bus passes are available for 2000, 3000, 3000 and 4000 yen respectively (yes, the two and three-day passes both cost 3000 yen), however, they are only valid on buses operated by Tanegashima-Yakushima Kotsu.
+A 1-day, 3-day and 4-day bus pass are available for 2000, 3000 and 4000 yen respectively; however, they are only valid on buses operated by Tanegashima-Yakushima Kotsu.
 They are not valid on buses operated by Matsubanda Kotsu and on the shuttle buses.